 All MNCLHD hospitals now have flexible visiting times based on individual patient needs.
 However, it’s important that patients are able to have adequate rest, if you wish to visit between the hours of 8pm and 7am it would be appreciated if you consult with nursing staff prior to visiting.

 Everyone who enters our hospitals and healthcare facilities needs to undergo health screening.
 We have QR code registration at each site and you will be asked a series of questions such as whether you have been in close contact with someone with COVID-19, your recent travel and whether you are experiencing any flu-like symptoms, you will also have your temperature checked.

 Use your mobile device’s camera or a QR code app.

-Visitors from areas of increased surveillance (hotspots) will not be permitted into our health facilities although anyone needing medical assistance will be seen, regardless of where they have travelled from.
+Visitors from NSW case locations (exposure sites) will not be permitted into our health facilities although anyone needing medical assistance will be seen, regardless of where they have travelled from.

 Help reduce the risk of COVID-19 infection by staying 1.5 metres away from other people where possible and avoiding close contact with people you do not live with.

 Patients and visitors are required to wear a face mask .

 Masks should not be worn by toddlers under 2 years of age and babies, as they are a choking and suffocation risk.

 Children 12 years and under are exempt but are encouraged to wear masks where practicable.